'Your Body Being Used': Where Prisoners Who Can't Vote Fill Voting Districts

 In many cases, rural, predominantly white towns see their population numbers boosted by population counts from prisons disproportionately made up of black and Latinx people.

-In turn, states, which control how voting districts are drawn, and local governments can use those numbers to form districts filled predominantly with people who are locked behind bars and cannot vote in the vast majority of states, with Maine and Vermont as the exceptions.
+In turn, states, which control how voting districts are drawn, and local governments can use those numbers to form districts filled predominantly with people who are locked behind bars and cannot vote in almost all states.
+Maine and Vermont are the exceptions.

 Officials in some prison towns have come up with creative ways to avoid forming voting districts made up primarily of prisoners.
 But in many others, political lines are drawn around prisons in a way that critics deride as "prison gerrymandering."